plnk_

 Live tree explorer for projects, boards, lists, and cards.
 Single-board websocket subscription for real-time updates.
 Edit titles inline, descriptions in $EDITOR.

-Release notes → · Feature docs → · Changelog
+Release notes → · TUI overview & migration → · Changelog

 Install